How To Be More Visible In Virtual Meetings

 The Triangle Technique helps move your eyes around naturally during a video call

 In a virtual meeting, when it is your turn to talk – move your eye contact in a triangle.
-Only the triangle here is the camera lens of the your device, your image on the screen and another participant.
+Only the triangle here is the camera lens of your device, your image on the screen and another participant.
 Take turns to move your eyes to each.

 This gives the impression of a normal eye movement and it’s like looking at everyone in turns.